tomrossmann/Backload/README.md

 **Backload** has proven its scalability in production with hundreds of thousands uploads a day.
 Internally it is designed to work asynchronously where possible.

+Upload files to Windows Azure storage services from your Azure VM or web role and access the files from anywhere.

 <br />
 ### Features
 * Zero configuration: The defaults set up a fully functional server side file upload controller and handler.